Motor Control & Learning

 Throughout the course we will use theoretical understanding to help inform applied decision making in the sporting environment.
 For example, should instructions and feedback be directed to an athlete’s body or the environment?
 How can we make sure a ‘fake’ is truly effective?
 Should the triple jump be coached using a ‘whole’ or ‘part’ approach?

-The course is led by a published academic who is also a level 3 (UKCC) coach working towards level 4 (UKCC).
+The course is led by a published academic who is also a UKCC Level 4 coach.
 As such, the content will be both theoretical and applied in nature.
 The course is broadly divided into two parts.
 Firstly understanding the underlying theoretical mechanisms to account for ‘how people learn and control movements’, for example information processing, motor programmes, stages of learning and schema theory.
 Secondly, applying this information to maximise learning e.g. instructional delivery, whole versus part practice, deception and control of complex movements.

-IMPORTANT: Module failure that prevents you from passing your year will require resit assessment and attendance at supplementary assessment week (TBC but expected to be fourth week of July 2019).
+IMPORTANT: Module failure that prevents you from passing your year will require resit assessment and attendance at supplementary assessment week during the summer period (dates TBC).

 To be awarded a mark above D-, you must have a clear understanding of the paradigms and empirical findings in the motor control and learning literature.
 You should be able to explain how theoretical concepts have evolved from the empirical evidence and how these theories can be applied to practical situations.